apace100/origins-docs/docs/types/block_action_types/explode.md

 [Block Action Type](../block_action_types.md)

-Summons an explosion at the position of the block.
+Summons an explosion with a specific explosion power.

 Type ID: `origins:explode`

+!!! note

+    See [Minecraft Fandom: Explosion (Explosion strength)](https://minecraft.fandom.com/wiki/Explosion#Explosion_strength) for a list of power values that are used in vanilla.

 ### Fields